-The most important thing is to have detailed instructions and good patterns.
+The most important thing is to have detailed instructions and functional patterns.
 Bean bag chair patterns are readily available, and we’re happy to provide detailed instructions for your convenience.

 What You’ll Need

-The most durable bean bag chairs have inner linings and outer covers, and the “beans” are placed in the linings.
-The beans aren’t beans at all; they’re actually pellets made out of plastic or polystyrene.
+The most durable bean bag chairs have inner linings and outer covers, and the “beans” are poured into the inner linings.
+The beans aren’t beans at all; they’re pellets made out of plastic or polystyrene.
 You can find them at places like Target and K-Mart.
-You should plan on buying about 500 litters of pellets for an adult-sized bean bag chair.
+You should plan on buying about 500 litters of pellets for an adult-sized bean bag.

 You will also need:

 4.6 metres of fabric, if it is 115 to 122 centimetres wide; or 3.2 metres of fabric if it is 137 to 152.5 centimetres wide.

 You will need the same sizes for the cover and the lining.

 It is technically possible to sew this by hand, but it will be easier, and the results will be better if you use a sewing machine.